Class 9 Exam > Class 9 Notes > Science Class 9 > NCERT Exemplar: Gravitation

 Q.8.
 The value of quantity G in the law of gravitation

-(a) depends on mass of earth only
+(a) depends on the mass of Earth only

-(b) depends on radius of earth only
+(b) depends on the radius of Earth only

 Ans: (d)

 Q.9.
 Two particles are placed at some distance.
-If the mass of each of the two particles is doubled, keeping the distance between them unchanged, the value of gravitational force between them will be
+If the mass of each of the two particles is doubled, keeping the distance between them unchanged, the value of the gravitational force between them will be

 (a) 14 times